PIBBS x ILIAD Research residency January-February 2026

 Jesse Hoogland gave an introductory lecture, but I missed it.

-Max Hennick presented a whole lot of provocative parallels between the phase transitions of statistical learning and cool stuff from physics, like the phase-field theory of crystal growth.
+Max Hennick presented loads of provocative parallels between the phase transitions of statistical learning and physics, like the phase-field theory of crystal growth.

 Fernando Rosas presented his work on internal models as transducer reduction.